jaskaransinghbhalla/paytm/README.md

 - Users can add money to their wallet from their bank account
 - Users can send money back to their bank account from the wallet
 - Users can transfer the money from one wallet to another wallet (p2p transfers)
+- Users can see their transaction history on the app.

 ## Concepts

+### Session Management

+- This project implements user session management using Next auth

 ### On Ramping